caltechlibrary/newt/README.md

 - Elasticseach and Opensearch provide a full text search engine as a web service
 - ArchiveSpace provides a JSON API web service
 - InvenioRDM provides a JSON API web service
-- Cantaloupe privides a IIIF web service or IIIF content
+- Cantaloupe IIIF Image server has integration points

 This is not an exhaustive list.
-This can all be integrated into your application through configuring the connection in Newt's YAML file because Newt can make requests and get responses in a data pipeline.
+Thse types of applications can all be integrated into your application through configuring the connection in Newt's YAML file because Newt can make requests and get responses in a data pipeline.

 Newt provides more than data routing and pipelines.

 How do you setup a database as a JSON data source?
 Newt's code generator can lend a hand there.
 Newt's code generator understands Newt's YAML file and can render the data models in useful ways.
 The Newt code generator can render the SQL and configuration for Postgres+PostgREST.
 Newt's code generator can render Mustache templates too.
 Between the SQL and Mustache temples you have the basic CRUD-L[^12] operations for managing data covered.
 The off the self software, Newt generator, router and temple web service gives you the core features in many LAS application.

 Newt is a narrowly focused rapid application development toolbox.
 It does not support the class of web applications that handle file uploads.
 It's not a replacement for Drupal, WordPress, or Islandora.
 Newt is for building applications more in line with ArchivesSpace but with simpler data models.
-If you need file upload support you can either build that as a web service or use a software like Drupal or Invenio RDM.
+If you need file upload support you can either build that as a web service or use a software ike Rupal that provides that feature.

 Newt applications are well suited to interacting with other applications that provide a JSON API.
 The JSON web API allows Newt to treat them as a JSON data source.
 A JSON data source can easily be run through a pipeline.
 Many LAS applications like ArchivesSpace and Invenio RDM provide JSON API.
 It is possible to extended those systems by creating simpler services that can talk to those JSON data sources.
 Newt is well suited to this "development at the edges" approach.
 You would only meed to provide a proxy to those services on localhost, write your Newt YAML file and purhaps enhance some SQL or Mustache templates generated by Newt.
 Similar you can integrate external services too.
 E.g. ORCID, ROR, CrossRef, DataCite, Pub Med Central to name a few.